RikoF1/2d-racing-game-unity/README.md

 2D Racing game made for CM3127 - Interactive 2D Scripting using Unity (2018.1.9f2) and C# language.
 Here is a brief video explaining what the requirements were, which were met and which raised problems that were encountered during development.

+https://user-images.githubusercontent.com/14131412/190914965-5ecc33c3-487a-49dc-9367-fcf1d1b5e0e6.mp4

+The project mainly uses sprites created/distributed by Kenney (www.kenney.nl).

+Installation:
 First boot will build up cache, therefore might take longer to load.
 With the project open, go to /Scenes and select Track 1.

-https://user-images.githubusercontent.com/14131412/190914965-5ecc33c3-487a-49dc-9367-fcf1d1b5e0e6.mp4

-The project mainly uses sprites created/distributed by Kenney (www.kenney.nl).